IDinsight/ask-a-question/docs/components/admin-app/index.md

     ---

-    Allows you to see statistices like which content is most frequently being used, or the feedback from users on responses provided by the service.
+    Allows you to see statistics like which content is most frequently being used, or the feedback from users on responses provided by the service.

     [:octicons-arrow-right-24: More info](./dashboard.md)